jahan-addison/snake/README.md

 -----------

 As of current, I'm more or less working towards developing a game for the device.
-I'm not quite sure what, exactly, but leaning towards the classical "snake."
+I'm not quite sure what, exactly, but leaning towards the classic "snake."